jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 ##### Equivalence & preferred terms

-Synonyms, near-synonyms, and lexical variants are connected via equivalence relationships, denoted with USE/USED FOR or U/UF in the case of a single **preferred term** AKA descriptors, headings; non-preferred terms are called entry terms or lead-in terms.
+Synonyms, near-synonyms, and lexical variants are connected via equivalence relationships, denoted with USE/USED FOR or U/UF in the case of a single **preferred term** (AKA descriptors, headings; non-preferred terms are called entry terms or lead-in terms).

 - Only equate near-synonyms if warranted
 - Include a term's full form and acronym: